the Doors to Your Creative Career: Designing Portfolios with Panache

 1. Choose the Right Format

-- Website Portfolios: Platforms like Wix, Squarespace, and Behance offer user-friendly archetypes to display your work .
+- Website Portfolios: Platforms like Wix, Squarespace, and Behance offer user-friendly templates to showcase your work .

 - DOCUMENT Portfolios: Great for controlled presentations or offline sharing.

-- Social Media: Instagram and Pinterest are perfect for visual artists, although LinkedIn suits writers and business-oriented creatives.
+- Social Media: Instagram and Pinterest are perfect for visual artists, while LinkedIn suits writers and business-oriented creatives.

 2. Highlight Your Signature Style

 Your portfolio should reflect who you are.
-Whether your “voice” is minimalist, bold, or Broadway-esque, let your personality stand out through.
+Whether your “voice” is minimalist, bold, or Broadway-esque, let your personality shine through.

 3. Include Testimonials and Metrics